Abizern/NPReachability/README.md

 #NPReachability
 - Originally By [Nick Paulson](http://twitter.com/nckplsn)
 - KVO support added by [Adam Ernst](http://www.adamernst.com/)
-- ARC support and changes to the interface by [Abizer Nasir](http://abizern.org)
+- ARC support and changes to the interface by
+  [Abizer Nasir](http://abizern.org), and now I seem to be the project maintainer.

 NPReachability is an evolution of Apple's Reachability class that provides information about the network status.